Draft 11 – Updated 27 APRIL 2026 (C002/D011)

 In the unlikely event that he managed to stay awake through his entire watch, Hunter and his team would move to a riskier Plan B and abduct their target the hard way.
 Regardless, though, this night was their last chance to get him, because tomorrow night their bounty would be sleeping in a barracks at the Shadows.

-Hunter’s position in an everwood overlooking the campfire gave him a commanding view of the battlefield below.
-He could see the unhitched wagons near the road and the cluster of tents set up next to them.
+Hunter’s position, high in an everwood overlooking the campfire, gave him a commanding view of the battlefield below.
+He could see the unhitched wagons lined up beside the road and the cluster of tents adjacent to them.

-The campfire around which the deputies were arranged was close enough to provide light to the tents.
-Yet it was set far enough away not to endanger them with wayward sparks.
+The campfire around which the deputies were arranged was close enough to the tents to provide light.
+Yet it was set far enough away from the tents not to endanger them with sparks.

-The chuckwagon was parked on the slope below the campfire, halfway between the camp and the river.
-It still reeked of supper’s stew, and nothing could save Hunter from the smell.
+The chuckwagon was parked below them on the downslope.
+It was positioned halfway between the campfire and the bank of the river and reeked of supper’s stew.
+Nothing could save poor Hunter from the smell.
 Not the smoke from the fire.
-Not the manure in the paddock.
-Not the odors from the three-seater outhouse.
+Not the manure in the paddock nor the three-seater outhouse but on its far side.

 Decades of experience as a bounty hunter told him that their mission was likely moving forward to a successful conclusion tonight.
-If there was a bump in the road that could divert their plan from its path it might be the cough of the little girl that appeared to be spreading to others.
+If there was a bump in the road that could divert their plan from its current predictable path it might be the little girl, and her cough.

-Under normal circumstances, Hunter would be able to count on the cruelty of the slavers to ignore the child’s cough and stick to their comfortable habits.
+Under normal circumstances, Hunter would be able to count on the cruelty of the slavers to ignore the child’s illness and stick to their comfortable routines.
 However, these were not normal circumstances.

 “Sounds like that cough done took,” said one of the deputies.